she's Gentleman Jack,

 - The Cutie: Ann Walker is naive, girly, and a total sweetheart, but so are a lot Sophie Rundle's roles.

-- Corrupt Corporate Executive: The crooked Rawson brothers, who mine Anne's coal from underground.
+- Corrupt Corporate Executive: The crooked Rawson brothers, who illicitly mine Anne's coal from underground tunnels driven across the property lines.

 - Defiled Forever: Discussed in episode four.
 Ann Walker feels that she cannot turn down the proposal of the man who raped her due to societal attitudes relating to sex and marriage.
 Ultimately subverted though, as Anne Lister stays with her and also tells her that she is under no such obligation.